INTERNATIONAL EXCHANGE STUDENT

 When it comes to nightlight, there's a-plenty.
 Like most cities, you can find student parties and happenings on campus.
 Also, you can choose to go out to eat, go to a pub or bar, or go clubbing.
 As in most places, be aware of drink prices inside bars and clubs.
 Have a look at our Culture & Entertainment section in the Magazine for more tips on Dutch cultural life.

-In terms of language, you don't have to worry; almost everyone in the Netherlands speaks English!
+In terms of language skills, you don't have to worry; almost everyone in the Netherlands speaks English!
 You can also take Dutch language courses, which your university is sure to provide or recommend.
 For instance, the University of Groningen has a free course for students!
 Also, learning a few basics never hurt anyone...

 And if you want to know more about those possibilities, just check out our Travel section in the international student Magazine!